djradon/lumenous-template/src/site/documentation/first-section/documentation.md

 ## Changes from @lumeland/lume.land

+### Splitting input and output

+- My goal was being able to embed documentation within the same repo as other source code.
+  - Could be useful for applications to have access to their documentation, e.g. for built-in help
+- In the original directory structure, the repo's README.md, deno.

 ### Themes -> Fetch

-I wanted to generify the "Themes" area, so renamed some files from `theme*` to `fetch`.
+- I wanted to generify the "Themes" area, so renamed some files from `theme*` to `fetch`.
 But a lot of the internal references still say `theme`.
 Confusing.

 ### CMS -> Documentation

-- I find it potentially confusing to use "docs" as a directory name for any purpose other than to hold the generated site for auto-hosting via "classic" github pages.
+- it's potentially confusing to use "docs" as a directory name for any purpose other than to hold the generated site for auto-hosting via "classic" github pages.
+- I ended up deleting most "docs" files, and renaming "cms" stuff to "documentation"

 ### Docsearch/Algolia -> Pagefind